CTW121/NeRF-Uncertainty-Ensemble/README.md

 <!-- ![Primary multilayer perceptron architecture in the NeRF Uncertainty Ensemble]() -->

 <!-- ![Secondary multilayer perceptron architecture in the NeRF Uncertainty Ensemble]() -->

+After training the model, the uncertainty estimated by the model can be visualized using our uncertainty visualization tool, see section [Visualization uncertainty in NeRF Ensemble](## Visualization uncertainty in NeRF Ensemble) for more information.

 ## How to train NeRF Ensemble